Newark program will allow residents to view police cameras

 "This invaluable technology puts a real-time crime reporting tool in the hands of every concerned community member," Baraka said.

-Beginning April 26, officials say 62 surveillance cameras will be put up around the city.
-Anyone will be able to log onto the Newark Police Department's website and view the surveillance cameras.
+Officials say 62 surveillance cameras are up around the city, and beginning Thursday, anyone will be able to log onto the Newark Police Department's website NPD.NewarkPublicSafety.org and view them.

 The hope is that this will encourage citizens to aid police during investigations and deter criminal activity.